ericwq/aprilsh/status.md

 - 2023/Dec/28: enhance utmp access problem #17. fix read dead line problem #18.
 - 2024/Jan/02: refine utmp access #22.
 - 2024/Jan/09: refine for no connection shutdown #20, refine for no request time out. fix bug #19, #21, #23, #24.
-- 2024/Jan/13: attacked by a terrible feaver. last more than 5 days.
+- 2024/Jan/13: attacked by a terrible fever, the fever last more than 7 days, the cough last more than 10 days.